site map

 Pricing Ebooks

 Whether you are selling ebooks or paper books, the best starting price for your book will often be whatever the average market price is for similar books.
-You can later adjust prices up or down and see how sales are affected.
+You can later adjust prices up or down based on how sales are affected.
+For instance, if you start out at $5.99 and sales are slow, try $4.99 and see if that price point helps.
+I found several of my nonfiction titles did better at $4.99, while one title is selling well at $7.99.
+Stephen King's Riding the Bullet started off selling at $3.50 but also became available for $2.50 at some sites and $1.50 at others.
+You have to experiment to know.

 Giving it away

-Giving away sample chapters for free makes good sense and is easy to set up with autoresponders as described in Your Guide to Ebook Publishing Success.
+Giving away sample chapters for free makes good sense and is easy to set up with autoresponders.
 Consider formatting smaller versions of your ebooks as give away items.
 Use the free ebook to upsell the full price edition.

 Higher demand = higher prices